-Kinghorn Heritage Law Group, PLC has extensive experience providing elder law services.
+Kinghorn Law has extensive experience providing elder law services.
 We can work closely with you and your family to make certain you have planned ahead to achieve the strongest future possible and we can assist you in preparing if your future does not turn out as you hoped.
 Give us a call at (520) 529-4000 to talk with a Tucson elder law attorney and to get answers to questions you have about elder law including:

 - What kinds of elder law services do I need?

 - What is Medicaid planning and why does it matter?